-In part-1 (Click here to read), of this article we had discussed about preparation and approval of weld map, shop weld plan and proposed welder list which needs to be submitted for consent of the customer/client/TPI.
+In part-1 (Click here to read), of this article, we had discussed about the preparation and approval of the weld map, shop weld plan, and proposed welder list which needs to be submitted for the consent of the customer/client/TPI.

-(Note: In most of the cases the customer specifications demand the PQR (procedure qualification record) to be witnessed by Third party inspection (TPI) agencies such as Lloyds, BV, TUV, HSB etc..
-The welding engineer, shall in each case, qualify a PQR in the presence of TPI’s only so as to show the credibility of the same to future clients.)
+(Note: In most of the cases the customer specifications demand the PQR (procedure qualification record) to be witnessed by Third party inspection (TPI) agencies such as Lloyds, BV, TUV, HSB, etc..
+The welding engineer, shall in each case, qualify a PQR in the presence of TPI’s only to show the credibility of the same to future clients.)

 The necessary steps required to be followed for PQR qualification are given below;